filipbober/TheElvenScrolls/README.md

 * __endingThresholdPercent__: Defines percent of last line of a paragraph filled with text, above which the line will be justified.
 * __pauseAfterLongWords__: Whether _pause_ should be inserted at long word (longer than a single line width) break point.
 * __indentParagraphs__: Whether paragraphs should be indented.
 * __breakOnlyOnEmptyLines__: Whether every line break will be new line in the output or only empty new lines.
+Setting option to false may cause invalid results for variable width templates.
 * __paragraph__: String to indent paragraphs with, if _indentParagraphs_ is true.
 * __pause__: String to write at the end of the line for long words, if _pauseAfterLongWords_ is true.
 * __excludedPunctuations__: Characters that are punctuations but should not be followed by double space in justification process.